Rideshare training helps autistic adults get around on their own

 Summary

-This study tested a training program to help autistic adults use rideshare services like Uber or Lyft.
-13 autistic adults took part to see if the training was acceptable and if it improved their ability to travel safely and independently.
-The goal was to give them more freedom to get to work, social events, and other activities.
+This study tested a training program to help autistic adults learn to use rideshare services like Uber or Lyft.
+13 autistic adults took part to see if the training was acceptable and helpful.
+The goal was to give them more freedom to travel independently for work, social events, and daily activities.

 Disclaimer